kircherlab/hemoMIPs/README.md

 snakemake  --use-conda --configfile config.yml
 ```

-We added an example_results folder to enable users to compare the output of the example_dataset analysis to our results.
+We added an example_results folder to the repository to enable users to compare the output of the example_dataset analysis to our results.

 ## Output files